The Devil's Wall

+Background

 Krásnohorská had originally intended her scenario to be serious in nature, a symbolic representation of the conflict between the Church and the Devil.
 By contrast, Smetana had wanted a less serious treatment.
 She acceded to his demands and provided such a scenario, but then Smetana changed his thinking on the story.
 He reworked the plot such that he turned the young girl, Hedvika, into a surrogate for Lord Vok's late first wife, and the story became more serious in that aspect.
 As a result of these changes, Krásnohorská and Smetana did not have contact for a year and a half, and Smetana made substantial changes to Krásnohorská's submitted libretto without her input, deleting up to 500 of her original verses.

 Smetana completed Act 1 in March 1881, and Act 3 in April 1882.
 The opera was first performed on 29 October 1882, at the Nové České Divadlo (New Czech Theatre) in Prague.
 The premiere was not successful, with difficulties including the staging and the wildly conflicting appearance of two singers whose characters were supposed to resemble each other.
 In spite of the tensions between librettist and composer, Krásnohorská attended the premiere and defended Smetana, to the point of keeping silent on criticism directed towards the libretto, of the changes which she herself did not sanction.

 Performance history

+Productions continued in Prague during the 20th century; Václav Talich conducted the opera in Prague after he was released from post-war detention.
+A Prague production was mounted in Wiesbaden in May 1963.
+In 1974 one by Josef Svoboda was conducted by Bohumil Gregor (who had led the previous production in Prague) with Libuše Márová, Jindřich Jindrák, Ivo Žídek, Beno Blachut, Anna Bortlová and Gabriela Beňačková.
+Pilsen saw productions in 1997 and 2024.

 The first UK production was by University College Opera, in London, in February 1987.